Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Introduction

 To realize online experience utilization, a natural and widely adopted approach is to equip agents with an external experience base that stores knowledge accumulated from past interactions~\citep{park2023generative,wang2023voyager,shinn2023reflexion,zhao2024expel,cai2025stulife}.
-By querying this repository at decision time, agents can in principle recall relevant facts, reuse successful strategies, and avoid repeating known mistakes.
 As illustrated in Figure~\ref{fig:introfig}, existing methods mainly differ in how retrieval is triggered.
 Static initialization~\citep{park2023generative,zhong2023memorybank,wang2023voyager,zhao2024expel} injects memory once at episode onset, allowing agents to start with relevant context but leaving them unable to seek new information when task dynamics shift.
 Continuous retrieval~\citep{zhang2025memevolve,zhao2024expel,tang2024multihop} performs retrieval at every step, increasing access to external experience but often introducing substantial redundancy and context overload.
-LLM-gated retrieval~\citep{verma2026reflectiverag,zhang2026memskill} further employs an additional model or heuristic to decide whether retrieval is needed, improving flexibility at the cost of extra latency and inference overhead.
 These studies demonstrate the promise of memory-augmented lifelong agents, but also reveal that effective experience utilization depends critically on how retrieval is controlled and how accumulated experience is updated over time.